rkuram/Beginner-Physical-design/README.md

 6. Day5: Final Steps for RTL2GDS
 7. Acknowledgements

-## 1. Introduction to Qflow:
+## Introduction to Qflow:

 Qflow is a complete tool chain for synthesizing digital circuits starting from Verilog source and ending in physical layout for a specific target fabrication process which is developed by Open Circuit Design.
 The main goal of this workshop is to use the tool chain which contains open source tools like Yosys, graywolf, MAGIC, Netgen etc., to get an overview of how the physical design flow works on an SoC.
 More details on Qflow can be obtained *here* (*insert hyperlink*) http://opencircuitdesign.com/qflow/#:~:text=Qflow%20is%20a%20complete%20tool,a%20specific%20target%20fabrication%20process.

-Day 1:  Study and review of various components of RISC-V based PicoSoC Day 1 starts with an introduction on IC design component technologies where we discuss the on how this workshop is base on the chip design, which is not related to embedded devices.
+## Day1:  Study and review of various components of RISC-V based PicoSoC

+Day 1 starts with an introduction on IC design component technologies where we discuss the on how this workshop is base on the chip design, which is not related to embedded devices.
 The package, that is on the chip, discussed in this workshop is Quad Flat No-leads (QFN-48) which is of size 7mm x 7mm.
 The chip is connected to the package by wire bounds where it contains the pads, core and die.
 The consists of logic blocks which are classified into Macros (like SPI and SoC) and Foundry Ip’s (like SRAM, ADC, etc.,).
 We then discuss about RISV-V Instruction Set Architecture (ISA) flow and how it helps the applications on the computers communicate with the hardware.
 In ISA flow, the app code (high level language) is converted to instructions based .exe file using a compiler which in turn is converted to binary using an assembler.
 The compiled instructions are based on the architecture type the hardware is based on and it is an implementation of RTL using hardware Descriptive Language (HDL).
 For graphical representation, please refer to the below picture.
 *insert content picture 1*